trinodb/trino/docs/src/main/sphinx/client/jdbc.md

 * - `SSLKeyStoreType`
   - The type of the KeyStore.
 The default type is provided by the Java `keystore.type` security property or `jks` if none exists.
+* - `SSLUseSystemKeyStore`
+  - Set `true` to automatically use the system KeyStore based on the operating system.
+The supported OSes are Windows and macOS.
+For Windows, the `Windows-MY` KeyStore is selected.
+For macOS, the `KeychainStore` KeyStore is selected.
+For other OSes, the default Java KeyStore is loaded.
+    The KeyStore specification can be overridden using `SSLKeyStoreType`.
 * - `SSLTrustStorePath`
   - The location of the Java TrustStore file to use to validate HTTPS server certificates.